Introducing Transition Economics

 The following suggests a number of charting tools for determining our current inventory and trends in each country economy.
-Edward introduces a number of these charts in this book and then works through specific case studies.
-Edward’s book “Transition Economics” is planned for release mid-2016; Pre-order that book today.
+Edward introduces a number of these charts in the book and then works through specific case studies.

 Automations have started already in many industries and some of the safety net costs may need to be offset by revenue generating initiatives quickly now – in order to avoid national debt problems from becoming unmanageable in just the next few years.

 Other Cycle Economics considerations

 Consumption is the biggest percentage component of the GDP and economy.
 Consumers consume when they’re working, growing income, and are confident about their short-term economic circumstances.
 Not only do we have chronically high unemployment, it’s not going down, and the number of workers defined as “long-term unemployed” is at record levels.

 The next chart shows the change in unemployment in this recession versus the prior ten recessions.
 Note that seven years in, we show unemployment comparatively higher and more consistent than in any other recession since the last great depression, which this certainly is as well.